MobileProto16/Mobile-Proto-16/lesson6/README.md

 ![Toasts](https://developer.android.com/images/toast.png)

 There are many more UI elements available to your app than the few mentioned above.
-So, go explore the developer's page and the links listed under Resources.
+So, go explore the developer's page and the links listed below under "Resources".

 ### Resources:
 Skim through the resources' content listed below.
 Whenever you start working on an app, you can come back to these and use the relevant information.